caravancoop/rest-framework-auth-toolkit/README.md

 See the [demo](demo/) app for example usage.

-⚠️ This library is not stable yet, make sure to pin your dependencies.
+⚠️ This library is in beta stage, make sure to pin your dependencies.
-Recommended form: `rest-framework-auth-toolkit == 0.9.*`
+Recommended form: `rest-framework-auth-toolkit == 0.12.*`

 See the [changelog](CHANGELOG.md) for breaking changes.